Recessed Lighting Calculator

 How It Works

-1. Enter room size: Length × width in feet (or metric).
+1. Enter room size: Length × width in your chosen units.

 2. Pick your room type: Sets a target brightness (foot-candles).